 Follow the government guidelines regarding travel and large gatherings and social distancing.

 FOR PATIENTS (communicate by phone call, prior to the appointments and via a notice stuck on the door at entry – specifically asking them too): Patients & anyone with them (including children) are not allowed to enter the building if they have been overseas within the last 14 days.
 We’ll defer appointments for 2 weeks.
-Patients & anyone with them (including children) are not allowed into the building if they have ANY of the following symptoms (regardless of travel history) – fever, cough, widespread body aches (flu-like), sore throat, vomiting, or diarrhoea.
+Patients & anyone with them (including children) are not allowed into the building if they have ANY of the following symptoms (regardless of travel history) – fever, cough, widespread body aches (flu-like), sore throat, vomiting, or diarrhea.
 They must not attend until they have been 100% well for at least 48 hours or have had a negative Coronavirus test.
 This may need to extend to those with sick people in their household or those who have travelled overseas within the last 14 days living in their household.
-We would also limited the number of patient/customers intro our practice following the social distancing rules.
-We would also ask you a few questions of declaration, check your temperature and require you to fill up a visitor log before entering.
+We would also limit the number of patients/customers intro our practice following the social distancing rules.
+We would also ask you a few questions of declaration, check your temperature, and require you to fill up a visitor log before entering.

-FOR VISITORS: We must keep a log of ALL visitors (staffs, patients, customers, couriers, reps, volunteer drivers, and all family/friends that attend with patients).
+FOR VISITORS: We must keep a log of ALL visitors (staff, patients, customers, couriers, reps, volunteer drivers, and all family/friends that attend with patients).
 We need their name, phone number (for couriers you can record the courier company number if they don’t want to give out their mobile) and the time/date that they arrived & left.
 This is going to be quite tricky with family/friends that attend with patients but we must do it.
 We need to be able to contact and trace anyone who was in the building if we get a case in.
 We would also take the temperature of everyone entering our retail stores and ensuring they sanitize their hands as well.
-No. of visitors would also be limited during any given session in our premises.
+No. of visitors would also be limited during any given session on our premises.

 Cleaning of regularly used surfaces.
-Basically all door handles, desks, phones, keyboards, patient chairs, reception desk, EFTPOS machine, pens used by patients/customers.
+Basically, all door handles, desks, phones, keyboards, patient chairs, reception desk, EFTPOS machine, pens used by patients/customers.
 We give patients/customers forms on clipboards regularly to fill in, but when returned the clipboards will all need a clean as well as the pens.